Together, Then Apart: Balancing Alignment and Distinctiveness for Multimodal Survival Analysis: Experiments

-The results are summarized in \textbf{Table~\ref{table:table1}}.
-As is shown, compared with uni-modal methods, most multi-modal approaches including ours achieve higher overall C-index, indicating complementary benefits from fusing WSIs and genomics.
-Among multi-modal methods, TTA attains the best overall performance, outperforming the second-best by \textbf{+2.6\%} in Overall C-index.
-Across cohorts, TTA ranks first on BRCA, STAD, and KIRC and second on BLCA and CRC.
+The results are reported in {Table~\ref{table:table1}}.
+As is shown, compared with unimodal methods, most multimodal approaches including ours achieve higher overall C-index, indicating complementary benefits from fusing WSIs and genomics.
+Among multimodal methods, TTA attains the best overall performance, outperforming the second-best by \textbf{+2.6\%} in Overall C-index.
+Across cohorts, TTA ranks first on BRCA, STAD, KIRC and second on BLCA and CRC.
 Relative to strong recent multimodal methods (e.g., MMP~\cite{song2024multimodal}, LD-CVAE~\cite{zhou2025robust}), per-dataset gains typically range from about \textbf{+0.2\% to +5.1\%}, and up to \textbf{+8.3\%} on CRC.
 This supports that our Together-Then-Apart design, which \emph{minimizes semantic discrepancies} during alignment and \emph{maximizes modality distinctiveness} thereafter, yields more discriminative multimodal representations for survival prediction.

-Notably on CRC, several multimodal approaches (e.g., MOTCat~\cite{xu2023multimodal}, CMTA~\cite{zhou2023cross}) underperform strong WSI-only baselines (e.g., AttnMISL~\cite{yao2020whole}, ABMIL~\cite{ilse2018attention}, OTSurv~\cite{ren2025otsurv}).
-Now by preserving modality-specific cues after alignment and before fusion, our TTA method avoids this degradation and attains stronger CRC results.
+\myparagraph{Analysis on the CRC Cohort.} CRC is particularly challenging for multimodal survival modeling.
+Clinical prognosis in colorectal cancer is strongly driven by histological morphology, meaning that most predictive signals originate from WSIs.
+In this setting, strong cross-modal alignment can dilute discriminative morphological cues, causing several multimodal methods to underperform WSI-only baselines.
+TTA alleviates this issue through the \textsc{Apart} stage, which explicitly preserves WSI-specific evidence via anchor-guided contrastive regularization.
+The ablation in Table~\ref{table:table_ablation} confirms this behavior: removing \textsc{Apart} leads to a \textbf{$-$9.8\%} drop on CRC ($0.685 \rightarrow 0.587$).
+This result highlights the importance of preserving modality-specific representations in settings where predictive signals are unevenly distributed across modalities.